konstantingoretzki/AntergosPrime/README.md

 ### This collection of scripts wants to provide GPU-switching for Hybrid-GPUs like in \*buntu-distributions for Antergos.

 This branch is a fork of emanuellopes's [archLinuxPrime](https://github.com/emanuellopes/archLinuxPrime) which got optimized for the Antergos distribution.
 Emanuellopes forked for his repo the prime application that comes on Linux Mint.
+The main work of this script goes to Emanuellopes and the Linux-Mint-team, I just optimized on some paths, updated package names, added how to fix the tearing and put everything well described together, so that even people with less bash skills can (hopefully) easily follow on how to install and use AntergosPrime.

 Even if this branch is made for Antergos, the installation-instructions are mostly system-independent and should therefore work with any Arch-distribution.